theNewDynamic/minjinlee.com/_books/free-food-for-millionaires.md

   - attribution: San Francisco Chronicle
     copy_markdown: "The Five-Forty-Five to Cannes (Crown) by Tess Uriza Holthe; Free Food for Millionaires (Warner) by Min Jin Lee; The Gathering (Black Cat/Grove) by Anne ..."
   - attribution: New York Times
-    copy_markdown: "“This accomplished first novel, the coming-of-age story of a Princeton-educated Korean-American woman making her way in New York City in the 1990s, recalls the Victorian novels its heroine devours.
-Our reviewer, Liesl Schillinger, described it as ‘packed with tales of flouted parental expectations, fluctuating female friendships and rivalries, ... romantic hopes and losses, and high-stakes career gambles.’”"
+    copy_markdown: "This accomplished first novel, the coming-of-age story of a Princeton-educated Korean-American woman making her way in New York City in the 1990s, recalls the Victorian novels its heroine devours.
+Our reviewer, Liesl Schillinger, described it as ‘packed with tales of flouted parental expectations, fluctuating female friendships and rivalries, ... romantic hopes and losses, and high-stakes career gambles.’"
 cover_image_path: /uploads/cover_fffm.jpg
 ---